codestreet-ca/basic_python/README.md

 # Week 2

-Learn about booleans, numerical operations, and strings.
+Learn about if statements and numerical operations.

 [Here is the recording for Saturday](https://drive.google.com/file/d/1OZeca1DM4EzlEEa-D38R50V_2alNhUCX/view?usp=sharing)